software-mansion/react-native-executorch/docs/docs/computer-vision/style-transfer.md

 sidebar_position: 1
 ---

 Style transfer is a technique used in computer graphics and machine learning where the visual style of one image is applied to the content of another.
 This is achieved using algorithms that manipulate data from both images, typically with the aid of a neural network.
 The result is a new image that combines the artistic elements of one picture with the structural details of another, effectively merging art with traditional imagery.
-React Native ExecuTorch offers a dedicated hook for this task, but before you will get started you have to obtain ExecuTorch compatible model binary.
+React Native ExecuTorch offers a dedicated hook `useStyleTransfer`, for this task.
+However before you start you'll need to obtain ExecuTorch-compatible model binary.

-- It's best to use models provided with our library, you can get them from our [hugging face repository](https://huggingface.co/software-mansion), you can also use [constants](https://github.com/software-mansion/react-native-executorch/tree/main/src/constants/modelUrls.ts) shipped with our library
+- It is recommended to use models provided with our library available at our [hugging face repository](https://huggingface.co/software-mansion), you can also use [constants](https://github.com/software-mansion/react-native-executorch/tree/main/src/constants/modelUrls.ts) shipped with our library
-- If you want to export model by yourself make sure to check official [ExecuTorch documentation](https://pytorch.org/executorch/stable/index.html)
+- If you prefer to export model by yourself make sure to check official [ExecuTorch documentation](https://pytorch.org/executorch/stable/index.html)

 ## Initializing